 Train your Employees Properly

 Proper training will go a long way in ensuring that your employees are accountable for their actions.
-If they know what is expected of them, they are more likely to meet those expectations.
+They are more likely to meet their expectations if they know what is expected of them.

 Keep Communication Channels Open

 Communication is key in any workplace.
-If you want your employees to be accountable, make sure you have open communication channels where they can voice their concerns or ask questions.
+If you want your employees to be accountable, have open communication channels where they can voice their concerns or ask questions.

 Tasks are completed on time and to the standards that were set

-This one is pretty self-explanatory.
-If employees are accountable, they will get their tasks done on time and to the standards that were set.
+This one is self-explanatory.
+Employees who are accountable will complete their tasks on time and to the set standards.

 There is a sense of ownership over projects

-Employees who are accountable take ownership over their projects.
+Accountable employees take ownership of their projects.
 They see the project through from start to finish and take pride in their work.

 Employees hold each other accountable

-Good accountability isn’t just about one employee holding themselves accountable, it’s about employees holding each other accountable as well.
-If one employee sees another slacking off, they will call them out on it.
+Good accountability isn’t just about one employee holding themselves accountable; it’s about employees holding each other accountable.
+If one employee sees another slacking off, they will call them out.

 There is a high level of trust

-In a workplace with good accountability, there is a high level of trust between employees and employers.
-Employees trust that their employer will hold them accountable and employers trust that their employees will get the job done.
+In a workplace with good accountability, employees and employers have a high level of trust.
+Employees trust that their employer will hold them accountable, and employers trust that their employees will get the job done.

 There is open communication

-Open communication is key in any workplace, but it’s especially important in a workplace with good accountability.
+Open communication is key in any workplace, but it’s essential in a workplace with good accountability.